 Watch for weather alerts at least a week before your trip

-Meteorologists are usually able to predict natural disasters such as hurricanes and snow storms up to a week or two in advance.
-Set weather alerts to your mobile device for the area you will be traveling to so you have an idea of what to expect.
+Meteorologists are usually able to predict natural disasters such as hurricanes and snowstorms up to a week or two in advance.
+Set weather alerts to your mobile device for the area you will be traveling to, so you have an idea of what to expect.

 Provide someone you trust with your travel information

-Write down emergency contact
+Write down emergency contacts

 Learn where the nearest resource centers are

-In the event of natural disasters and emergencies many churches, shelters, centers, hospitals, and even schools become a haven for the general population.
+In the event of natural disasters and emergencies, many churches, shelters, centers, hospitals, and even schools become a haven for the general population.
 Learn where the closest facilities are to where you are staying, so you have a safe place to go if an emergency occurs.

-If you are traveling to a place that holds the possibility of a natural disaster, it would be ideal to pack necessities that can help you, such as garments appropriate for rain or snow, batteries, non-perishable food items and snacks, water, a flashlight, portable charger, etc.
+If you are traveling to a place that holds the possibility of a natural disaster, it would be ideal to pack necessities that can help you, such as garments appropriate for rain or snow, batteries, non-perishable food items and snacks, water, a flashlight, portable charger, etc. Also, be sure to always have your license or state ID along with your insurance information.

 Go over emergency evacuation tactics